barthachijuu/barthachijuu/README.md

 ## My job 👩🏻‍💻

-I'm currently working for [LunaLabs](https://www.lunalabs.it/), as a software analyst and professional consultant, mainly focused on the Front-end side.
+I'm currently working for [Reply](https://www.reply.it/), as a senior consultant, mainly focused on the Front-end side.

 ### Some other facts about me 🚀